 Alicia Patten-Madera: Thank you.
 Another question was, "I think words are powerful and the term minority perpetuates a subversive hierarchy.
 How conscious are schools and the impact of lexicon while teaching young minds?

 Dr. James Greenwood: Yeah, no, absolutely.
 I think it's a thing that I think language matters and words matter.
 And so I think we often find a lot of schools doing work.
-Some of my work is often with professional development with faculty embedding some of the latest research and just later schools of thinking.
+Some of my work is often with professional development with faculty embedding some of the latest research and just the latest schools of thinking.
 Obviously the terms that we use change.
 I think back to my opening slide, where I showed my different titles that I've had at one point, we were talking about multicultural education, and then we were talking about social justice education, and now the lexicon as DEI.
 So things change over time.
 So it's important that families and schools remain up to date and that is what that language talks about and how it shifts over time.
 I think it's important when we talk about, again, that idea of minority versus minoritized, when we talk about an underrepresented ways that words matter and the connotations that come with them and the ways that those are reflective of power and who has power to name.

 So absolutely, I think it's a conversation that many schools are having.
-And as we think about again, sometimes that can change very regionally as well in terms of what terminology is used, but absolutely it's a conversation that's happening.
+And as we think about again, sometimes that can change or vary regionally as well in terms of what terminology is used, but absolutely it's a conversation that's happening.
 And again, I think it's a really important point that the question raised there in terms of thinking about how we talk about the ways that we talk about students can perpetuate certain ideas or expectations or lack thereof.

 Alicia Patten-Madera: Right.
 Absolutely.
 Now another question is, "I have been concerned with the lack of diversity of people with different physical abilities in many of the private schools that I've visited.
 How to approach this when the campus itself often deems to be a barrier."

 Dr. James Greenwood: No, absolutely.
 I think that's a really important question.
-And I think many of these schools, some of them are very, very old and historic and so may not necessarily have buildings that were not necessarily up to ADA compliance or that were built for historic reasons that may not necessarily be the most accessible.
+And I think many of these schools, some of them are very, very old and historic and so may not necessarily have buildings that were not necessarily up to ADA compliance or that were built and for historic reasons that may not necessarily be the most accessible.
 So I think that is something that you want to make sure to have open conversation about because you're right.
-I do think that often, especially when many of these schools have rigorous commitments to physical education or sports or athletics, that again, if you're someone who is differently abled, it can be an impediment in terms of navigating the school's campus for the school's expectations.
+I do think that often, especially when many of these schools have rigorous commitments to physical education or sports or athletics, that again, if you're someone who is differently abled, it can be an impediment in terms of navigating the school's campus or the school's expectations.

 So again, just being as clear and transparent as possible and making sure, and I'd say most schools are going to be open and honest with you about what they are able to do and what they aren't able to do.
 I'd say few schools are probably 100% fully accessible.
 I would say that, but many schools have made priorities in terms of particular buildings or areas, or are working towards getting to codes in those areas.
 So again, having that open conversation and perhaps thinking about what options might be available.
 Again, if it's not the answers or if the school doesn't feel like it's going to be able to fit that match, think about what schools do serve the needs that you were looking for.